The story behind the product...

 "You guys are like the Ben & Jerry of E-Commerce."

 We take existing techology and make it taste better.

 Way back in 2007 the founders of Orange Marmalade, Inc. (the company behind Orange Manager) sat down at a small table and hashed out the details of their new company...

-That company, known as Gilligan & Ferneman, LLC. came about because Mike and Bill realized that they had been helping others make money on the internet while they continued to push forward while essentially getting paid by the hour.
+That company, known as Gilligan & Ferneman, LLC. came about because Mike and Bill realized they had been helping others make money on the internet while they continued to push forward essentially getting paid by the hour.
 Each had their own company, and thru a series of events they each ended up with the same client.